 On September 28, 2020, the Company filed an appeal to the Tax Court for the 2015 CIT, WHT, and VAT.

+In April 2022, Telkomsel received a partial decision on appeal from the Tax Court which granted the petition for the disputed objections to Income Tax Article 21 and Article 23 amounting to Rp1.6 billion and Rp114 million, respectively.
 As of the date of approval and authorization for issuance of these financial statements, Telkomsel has not yet received the result of the appeal decision.